NickHrach/LongDeepSleep/Readme.md

 ## Motivation

 This library was created to support battery-powered ESP8266 based arduino projects needing powerful timer depending deep-sleep solutions.
-In my case it was an e-paper display project that needs to wake up once per day, retrieve updated content from a file, display it, and then go back to deep sleep.
+In my case it was an e-paper display project that needs to wake up once per day, retrieve updated content from a server via wifi, update the display content accordingly, and then go back to deep sleep.
 The project focuses on **time-based wakeups** rather than IO-triggered ones.

 During development, I encountered several challenges related to deep sleep on ESP8266 and ESP32 boards: